bavalucket/android_kernel_samsung_n770f/README.md

-# kernel_samsung_N770F
+# About

-KernelSU-Next Compatible kernel for samsung galaxy note 10 lite
+This repository contains a community-supported kernel for the Galaxy Note 10 Lite, compatible with KernelSU-Next.

 # Installation steps: